senpay/senpay.github.io/cv.md

 **To make this happen:**
   -  I talk at conferences and share my ideas and know-how
   -  I publish my ideas and know-how on the internet
-  -  I provide workshops at the conferences and on requests where I show how my ideas and know-how can be used on practices
+  -  I provide workshops at the conferences and on requests where I show how my ideas and know-how can be used on practice

 ## About me
 All of the above are areas of my professional interest and expertise.
-I started my professional path as Test Engineer, was testing and developing test tools for more than 5 years and finally was promoted to a management position.
-After joining a Toptal, one of the best companies I have ever seen I was given a unique opportunity to start my Software Craftsperson journey and work with the best of the best engineers worldwide.
+I started my professional path as Test Engineer, was testing and developing test tools for more than 5 years and finally was promoted to a leadership position.
+After joining a Toptal, one of the best companies I have ever had a chance to work with, I was given a unique opportunity to start my Software Craftsperson journey and work with the best of the best engineers worldwide.

-At the moment I am yet on another exciting journey exploring DevOps philosophy and toolchain at Xilinx, UK.
+At the moment I am on yet another exciting journey exploring DevOps philosophy and toolchain at Xilinx, UK.

 ## Tools and technologies I have used

-Throughout my career on numerous occasions, I had do drastically change the tools that I use.
+On numerous occasions throughout my career I had to change the tools I use.
 I am more than surprised when someone requires knowledge of a particular tool from an engineer with more than 5 years of experience.

 The best tool that I have ever had to use is the thing that sits on my shoulders.
 However, I have also worked with PHP, VB.Net, SQL, Java, C#, Python, Groovy, JavaScript

 Projects that I worked with were anything from Web-based to Desktop applications; from E-Commerce to AI and Data Analysis.

 ## My professional experience
 **Senior Software Engineer**, at Xilinx
-*Cambridge, UK (Sep 2019 - till now)
+*Cambridge, UK (Sep 2019 - till now)*

-**QA Automation Engineer**, contractor at Toptal *Remote (Apr 2018 - Sep 2019)
+**QA Automation Engineer**, contractor at Toptal
+*Remote (Apr 2018 - Sep 2019)*
 Software Craftsperson - doing whatever is needed for successful product development.
 Leading QA strategy and helping other Craftspeople to enhance their QA skills.

 **Lead QA Automation Engineer** at WorkFusion
 *Minsk, Belarus (Jun 2017 - Apr 2018)*
 Test automation technical lead, XP practices advocate and Scrum master.